 Back in Kingston, Hein says donations and goodwill have made all the difference as demand for emergency food remains steady.
 In the parking lot outside of People’s Place the daily “bounty table” — holding a thousand pounds of food and open to whoever comes – is always bare by the end of the day.
 The table is packed with snacks, grains, proteins, and fresh produce.

 Donations have always been at the forefront of the Farm Hub’s distribution goals.
 Emergency food programs and distributors made up roughly 72% of the Farm Hub’s vegetable distribution from May 2019 through March 2020.
-As part of food distribution, the Farm Hub already had an existing network of partners including People’s Place and the Farm to Food Pantry Collaborative, which includes UlsterCorps, Family of Woodstock Inc., and the Rondout Valley Growers Association.
-Pre-pandemic, there were actions to build out production and much-needed infrastructure for distribution.
+We started with an existing network of partners including People’s Place and the Farm to Food Pantry Collaborative, which includes UlsterCorps, Family of Woodstock Inc., and the Rondout Valley Growers Association.
+Pre-pandemic, we began building out production capability and much-needed infrastructure for distribution.
 In 2018, winter production launched and we provided fresh produce to venues such as the Kingston YMCA Farm Project’s winter farm stand.
 At the start of 2019, the Farm Hub opened two state-of-the-art greenhouses with twice the capacity for indoor growing.
-That same year the field crops team started production of a variety of dry edible beans including black, pinto, and small red beans.
-Note: The research for the above article spans late 2020 through February 2021.
+That same year the field crops team started production of dry, edible beans including black, pinto, and small red beans.

 Highlights from the Farm Hub’s 2020 food distribution report include: